The Pacific Age: Critical reception

-The Pacific Age met with a largely negative reaction from British critics.
+The Pacific Age met with largely unfavourable reviews.
 Robin Smith of Record Mirror wrote, "The Pacific Age is a very flatulent album.
 It's difficult to digest and burps into life only occasionally.
 The most palatable songs, like '(Forever) Live and Die' and 'Shame', are surrounded by others that move with the grace of Tina Turner trying to dance in a pair of lead-filled wellies."
 Smash Hits journalist Nick Kelly observed only "a couple of subversive melodies" among a "morass of passionless synth-rock ditties" and "characterless elevator 'musak'."
 Melody Maker described the record as "wheezing, crumpled and limp" and "a bitter, bitter disappointment".
 Paul Simper of Number One was more favourable, allowing that "the music – if not fire incarnate – has at least a warm glow".

-There were some positive reviews in North America.
-The Province Tom Harrison wrote, "The Pacific Age has many more shades and detours than the comparatively simple and lovely '(Forever) Live and Die'.
-OMD's best record in some time."
-Ron Fell of the Gavin Report noted "literate, digitally brilliant, pop/progressive music which is both challenging and accessible", adding that the band's "ability to harness the electricity of modern studio technology prevents them from being collared by same."
-The San Francisco Examiners Tom Lanham identified the album as OMD's most cohesive since Architecture & Morality (1981), observing an "almost magical" rapport between McCluskey and Humphreys.
+Los Angeles Times critic Steve Pond deemed the album to be "bloated" with "unnecessary pomp", and suggested that OMD find "a middle ground between what it used to be and what it's become".
+Michael T. Lyttle of the Austin American-Statesman called the record "confusing and disappointing", adding that "[Stephen] Hague's labor on The Pacific Age can't bail out sub-par material.
+Look for no miracles here."
+On the other hand, Winnipeg Free Press journalist Glen Gore-Smith found OMD to be "in fine form... adding low-tech elements to its sound, while maintaining the exquisite precision of its ethereal synthpop style."
+Tom Lanham of the San Francisco Examiner identified the album as OMD's most cohesive since Architecture & Morality (1981), observing an "almost magical" rapport between McCluskey and Humphreys.
 He added, "Each track contains a palatable pop hook cleverly woven into its memorable framework.
 Potential hits abound."
-Glen Gore-Smith of the Winnipeg Free Press wrote that The Pacific Age finds OMD "in fine form... adding low-tech elements to its sound, while maintaining the exquisite precision of its ethereal synthpop style."

-Other American reviewers were less flattering.
-Los Angeles Times critic Steve Pond deemed the record to be "bloated" with "unnecessary pomp", and suggested that OMD find "a middle ground between what it used to be and what it's become".
-Michael T. Lyttle of the Austin American-Statesman called the album "confusing and disappointing", adding that "[Stephen] Hague's labor on The Pacific Age can't bail out sub-par material.
-Look for no miracles here."
-In a retrospective article for AllMusic, a more forgiving Dave Connolly wrote, "It's true that tracks like '(Forever) Live and Die', 'Shame', and 'Goddess of Love' are more style than substance, but it's a style that plays to OMD's mastery of melody and mood...
+In a retrospective review, Trouser Press described The Pacific Age as "tiresomely ponderous and self-important", concluding, "Except for the smoothly contrived hit '(Forever) Live and Die' and the catchy 'We Love You', this dilettantish mess is less a set of songs than a meaningless collection of sounds."
+Classic Pop's Mark Lindores said, "The Pacific Age all but wipes out OMD's original identity, stripping it of everything that made them unique – an unfortunate turn of events for an act that previously had been ahead of the curve...
+As an album closer, 'Watch Us Fall' could not have been more apt."
+A more forgiving Dave Connolly of AllMusic wrote, "It's true that tracks like '(Forever) Live and Die', 'Shame', and 'Goddess of Love' are more style than substance, but it's a style that plays to OMD's mastery of melody and mood...
 The band also continues to string snippets of sound together to create interesting patterns."
-Billy Manes of Orlando Weekly labelled the record an "underrated opus".